catherinepope/sequential-elimination/README.md

 npm run build
 ```

-This creates an optimized production build in the `build` folder.
+This creates an optimized production build in the `dist` folder.

 ## Deployment